-The wine bottles in Europe had a volume of around 0.7 liters with a range between 0.65 to 0.85, which lasted until the 1970s.
+The wine bottles in Europe had a volume of around 0.7 liters with a range of 0.65 to 0.85, which lasted until the 1970s.
 Only then did the current standard of 0.75 or three quarters of a liter for wines prevail worldwide.
 Since 1977, 0.75 l has been the European standard for wine bottles; but 0.7 l was still used in Germany until 1987.
 This size is referred to in gastronomy as 1/1 (Eintel).
 In Switzerland (Vaud), the 0.7-liter bottle is still in use today and in the US, the 0.75 liter size is still not used in the USA to this day. at spirits however, the volume is still mostly 0.7 liters.
 But there are also numerous smaller volumes and oversizes, which are listed below (see also under nominal volume ).

 Especially in Bordeaux.
 Burgundy and Champagne It has long been common to fill wine or sparkling wine in larger bottles.
 The bottle aging in larger bottles is slower, which can have a positive effect.
-Wine is the most common Magnum with one and a half and the Doppelmagnum with three liters volume.
+Wine is the most common Magnum with one and a half and the double magnum with three liters volume.
 The overlying sizes are usually only showpieces for marketing activities.
 To protect the wine from the harmful effects of UV light To protect most wine bottles are produced with dark colored glass.
 Many bottles are for practical reasons bottle bottom a dent.

 Most bottle oversizes are named after famous biblical figures.
 But there are different versions, for what reason and when they were first used.
-The well-known wine author André Simon (1877-1970) said that the names were chosen in accordance with the greatness and honor of the mighty kings of Israel (but not all kings are).
+The well-known wine author André Simon (1877-1970) said that the names were chosen according to the greatness and honor of the mighty kings of Israel (but not all kings are).
 The first use of biblical names dates from 1725, as a winemaker in Bordeaux Jeroboam used for the sixfold bottle.
 The alleged reason was that this was called a "man of great value".
 Perhaps they were inspired by Eugene Destuche, a poet from Champagne who mentions Jeroboam and others of later names in his works.